5km. from the village Prámanta towards Árta.

 Unfortunately the cave is very secluded at the end of a steep mountain valley.
 It is more than 60km on winding roads from Ioannina, and even more from Árta, although this road seems to be less winding.
 However, you should be aware that you will need at least two hours by car, one way, either way.
 But the drive is definitely very impressive, the gorges are marvellous.

-The cave was reopened lately after a major renovation.
-It has been closed completely for more than a year.
-There is a new building for the ticket office, new stairs down to the cave and a new cave entrance.
-Also the light system was redone.
+The cave was reopened in 2003 after a major renovation in 2002, it has been closed completely for more than a year.
+There is now a new building for the ticket office, new stairs down to the cave and a new cave entrance.
+Also the light system was redone, unfortunately with coloured lamps.
 Before the renovation the cave was famous for being closed now and then, and a call at the tourist bureau at Ioannina was much recommended by serious guidebooks.
 Probably this will change with the new situation, but a previous call at the tourist bureau or the cave might still be a good idea.